 But FSBO sellers should be prepared to do a lot of legwork to manage the sales process, with no guarantee of a final sale.
 Remember the process of finding a home you could afford and getting a mortgage?
 Selling a home on your own can be far trickier.

-Here are five questions experts say homeowners should ask themselves before selling a home on their own.
+Here are five questions you should ask before selling a home on your own.

 - Do I know the value of my home in today’s market?

 - Am I ready to work with a buyer’s agent?

 - Will I take charge of sales and marketing responsibilities?

 - Can I bear criticism of my home?